mbianchidev/mbianchidev/note-to-recruiters.md

 **TLDR; just be a nice company to me and I will be a very nice employee/freelancer to you.**

-My physical and mental health has 100% priority over everything else, my family is a priority.
+My physical and mental health has 100% priority over everything else, my family has a higher priority than **any** job.

-I'm not going to compromise and neither should anyone else!
+I'm not going to compromise on these and neither should anyone else!

 ## Specific to companies in search of a freelancer